 I am a PhD candidate at Carnegie Mellon University’s McWilliams Center for Cosmology.
 Before that, I received a BSc (Hons) in Physics & Astrophysics from the University of Glasgow.

-Outside of physics, I am interested in artificial intelligence and quantitative finance.
+Outside of physics, I am interested in data science and artificial intelligence.

 Broadly speaking, my research deals with disentangling subtle signal from dominant noise, using statistics, machine learning, and data analysis methods.